StepTool: Enhancing Multi-Step Tool Usage in LLMs via Step-Grained Reinforcement Learning: Abstract

 \section{Abstract}

-Despite having powerful reasoning and inference capabilities, Large Language Models (LLMs) still need external tools to acquire real-time information retrieval or domain-specific expertise to solve complex tasks, which is referred to as tool learning.
-Existing tool learning methods primarily rely on tuning with expert trajectories, focusing on token-sequence learning from a linguistic perspective.
-However, there are several challenges: 1) imitating static trajectories limits their ability to generalize to new tasks.
-2) even expert trajectories can be suboptimal, and better solution paths may exist.
-In this work, we introduce StepTool, a novel step-grained reinforcement learning framework to improve tool learning in LLMs.
-It consists of two components: Step-grained Reward Shaping, which assigns rewards at each tool interaction based on tool invocation success and its contribution to the task, and Step-grained Optimization, which uses policy gradient methods to optimize the model in a multi-step manner.
-Experimental results demonstrate that StepTool significantly outperforms existing methods in multi-step, tool-based tasks, providing a robust solution for complex task environments.
-Codes are available at \url{https://github.com/yuyq18/StepTool}.
+Despite their powerful text generation capabilities, large language models (LLMs) still struggle to effectively utilize external tools to solve complex tasks, a challenge known as tool learning.
+Existing methods primarily rely on supervised fine-tuning, treating tool learning as a text generation problem while overlooking the decision-making complexities inherent in multi-step contexts.
+In this work, we propose modeling tool learning as a dynamic decision-making process and introduce \textbf{StepTool}, a novel step-grained reinforcement learning framework that enhances LLMs' capabilities in multi-step tool use.
+StepTool comprises two key components: \textit{Step-grained Reward Shaping}, which assigns rewards to each tool interaction based on its invocation success and contribution to task completion; and \textit{Step-grained Optimization}, which applies policy gradient methods to optimize the model across multiple decision steps.
+Extensive experiments across diverse benchmarks show that StepTool consistently outperforms both SFT-based and RL-based baselines in terms of task \textit{Pass Rate} and \textit{Recall} of relevant tools.
+Furthermore, our analysis suggests that StepTool helps models discover new tool-use strategies rather than merely re-weighting prior knowledge.
+These results highlight the importance of fine-grained decision modeling in tool learning and establish StepTool as a general and robust solution for enhancing multi-step tool use in LLMs.
+Code and data are available at \href{https://github.com/yuyq18/StepTool}{https://github.com/yuyq18/StepTool}.